georgetown-analytics/XBUS-400.03.Data_Analytics_in_Python_and_SQL/graded/week2/README.md

-3. What are the 3 top performing product categories in terms of how many `eCommerce_option="Payment"` sessions occured?
-Connect the records in `all_sessions` to the `category` table based on the fact that `productSKU` is a foreign key between them. *Please do NOT use v2ProductCategory which is in the all_sessions table, we are working on JOINs!*
+3. What are the 3 top performing product categories?
+Consider a product to be high performing if it has many session records with the `eCommerceAction_option` column matching the value `"Payment"`.
+Connect the records in `all_sessions` to the `category` table based on the fact that `productSKU` is a foreign key between them to aggregate them by category. *Please do NOT use v2ProductCategory which is in the all_sessions table, we are working on JOINs!*

 the_count	|category